-- 12.1 Advertisements should be clearly distinguishable as such whatever their form and whatever the medium used.
-When an advertisement appears in a medium which contains news, editorial or programme matter it should be so designed, produced and presented that it will be readily recognised as an advertisement. - 12.2 In print media, wherever there is any possibility of confusion, the material in question should be headed conspicuously with the words ADVERTISEMENT or ADVERTISEMENT SUPPLEMENT, and should be boxed in or otherwise distinguished from surrounding or accompanying editorial matter. - 12.3 In Electronic Media particular care should be taken to clearly distinguish between programme content and advertising.
-Where there is a possibility of confusion, advertising should be clearly identified in a manner acceptable to the ARB. - 12.4 For Social Media, the provisions of Appendix K should be considered ad adhered to.
+- Advertisements should be clearly distinguishable as such whatever their form and whatever the medium used.
+When an advertisement appears in a medium which contains news, editorial or programme matter it should be so designed, produced and presented that it will be readily recognised as an advertisement. - In print media, wherever there is any possibility of confusion, the material in question should be headed conspicuously with the words ADVERTISEMENT or ADVERTISEMENT SUPPLEMENT and should be boxed in or otherwise distinguished from surrounding or accompanying editorial matter. - 12.3 In Electronic Media particular care should be taken to clearly distinguish between programme content and advertising.